-Flushing couple honored as longest married couple in Michigan at 73 years
+Flushing couple honored by WWME as longest married couple in Michigan following nomination

 "His brother brought him to a school dance and I knew his brother, and I met him there.
 I was going with his brother, but he made the mistake of introducing me to this man (laughter)," Betty said.

 "It's kind of surprising.
-We had to idea they did anything like that," Betty said.
+We had no idea they did anything like that," Betty said.

 Their daughter -in-law nominated them unbeknownst to Betty and Don.
 How did they keep their marriage interesting?